djhmateer/djhmateer.github.io/_posts/2020-11-09-xpostgres.md

 [PGTune](https://pgtune.leopard.in.ua/#/) helps to tune Postgres for the server you are running on and workload.

 `C:\Program Files\PostgreSQL\12\data\postgresql.conf` is the data directory - edit this conf file and restart postgres service.
+Remember to backup this file.

+This gave me the following, but I found the alter statements better as it showed me where the errors were.
 ```
 # DB Version: 12
 # OS Type: windows